-- Seek to involve young people in decision making on planning issues through the use of more modern consultation tools, such as social media. - Use accessible venues and facilities for exhibition events and have documents available in accessible formats on request. - 2.8 The Council recognises that not everyone will want to get involved in the planning process.
-We also recognise that some residents, businesses and groups may have greater capacity than others to get involved, so where appropriate, we will try and support and encourage those who find it difficult to get involved within planning issues to engage in the planning process. - 2.9 The following sections show how we will engage with our community in the plan making process and planning application process.
+- Seek to involve young people in decision making on planning issues through the use of more modern consultation tools, such as social media. - Use accessible venues and facilities for exhibition events which allow for social distancing guidelines to be followed and to have documents available in accessible formats on request.

+2.8 The Council recognises that not everyone will want to get involved in the planning process.
+We also recognise that some residents, businesses and groups may have greater capacity than others to get involved, so where appropriate, we will try and support and encourage those who find it difficult to get involved within planning issues to engage in the planning process.

+2.9 The following sections set out how we will engage with our communities in the plan making process and the planning application process.